Lisa Gow's killer handed more jail time

 Nelson was driving a stolen Audi A4 when he crashed into another car before hitting Ms Gow on the Ballysillan Road.

-The court heard Nelson had 238 previous conviction.
+The court heard Nelson had 238 previous convictions.
 His solicitor said his client's admissions were a matter of record.

 No details of the fatal crash were given to Belfast Crown Court on Thursday but it was revealed that days earlier, Nelson's bail was varied after failing to return to jail and resisting a police officer.